meetjn/Web-Dev-Notes/README.md

 Authorization is the process of determining what actions or operations an authenticated user is allowed to perform within a system or on a specific resource.

 It ensures that authenticated users or systems can only perform actions or access resources that they have been explicitly granted permission to access.

+NEXTAUTH.JS

+NextAuth.js is a complete open-source authentication solution for Next.js applications.

+It is designed from the ground up to support Next.js and Serverless.